 So, within the year I was enrolled in a holistic nutrition course.

 I don’t think much changed right away.
 Sure, I had some direction now and I had found something that interested and inspired me enough that I was an excellent self-directed student.
 But it wasn’t until I had been applying my new found nutrition knowledge for a while that my attitude and self-confidence began to change.

 Food made me a better person.
 When I made the decisions to eat whole, live, unprocessed foods more of the time, I became nicer.
 I became smarter.
 I became more empathetic.
 I grew up.

 You could argue that all of that would have happened anyway, but I don’t think so.
 I have a pretty clear image of the person I would be today if I hadn’t learned about nutrition.
 For one, I’d probably be obese.
 That in itself would have a ripple effect on my psyche and confidence that would’ve kept me in a prison.
 I’d most likely still be working my factory job.
-I might even still be married to my first husband, not that he’s a bad guy, but I was a different person when I married him.
+I might even still be married to my first husband.

 I most certainly wouldn’t have become a holistic nutritionist, and then a sports nutritionist, and then a personal trainer, and then a Reiki practitioner and then an EFT practitioner.
 I wouldn’t have become a volunteer firefighter, and I wouldn’t have found CrossFit.
 My life would be a sad, pale comparison to the life I have today.
 It’s true.
 Food changed my life.

 When you start by making choices about what you put in your mouth you have the potential to improve your life on at least a dozen other fronts.
 Learning that you have the power to make a difference to how you feel every day is so empowering that it can’t help but ripple out into other areas of your life.